artsy/README/playbooks/engineer-workflow.md

 Include any details that add context to the PR, as [reviewers likely have less context than you](https://artsy.github.io/blog/2020/08/11/improve-pull-requests-by-including-valuable-context/).

+As mentioned above, PRs will be squashed when merged, unless there's a good reason not to (see the [RFC](https://github.com/artsy/README/issues/327) that initiated this practice for more explanation and discussion).
+When they're squashed the title of the PR will be used for the single squashed commit, so make sure that you use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) format in your PR title.

 #### Assignees and Reviewers